-- Law No. 5338-1 on International Commercial Arbitration of 7 July 1993 (the ICA Law).
-It regulates international arbitration having its seat in Russia, except for certain provisions that also apply to cases when an arbitration is seated abroad. - Federal Law No. 382-FZ on Arbitration (Arbitral Proceedings) in the Russian Federation of 29 December 2015 (the Arbitration Law).
-It relates to domestic arbitration and, to some extent, international arbitration seated in Russia (for example, requirements applicable to arbitrators, liability of arbitrators and arbitral institutions and others). - Certain parts of the Arbitrazh (Commercial) Procedure Code of 24 July 2002 and Civil Procedure Code of 14 November 2002.
-(These are the rules governing proceedings in Russia's state court system for commercial disputes, but they have some direct and indirect application to commercial arbitration.)
+- Law No. 5338-1 On International Commercial Arbitration of 7 July 1993 (the ICA Law).
+This regulates international arbitration having its seat in Russia, except for certain provisions that also apply to cases when an arbitration is seated abroad; and - Federal Law No. 382-FZ On Arbitration (Arbitral Proceedings) in the Russian Federation of 29 December 2015 (the Arbitration Law).
+This relates to domestic arbitration and, to some extent, international arbitration seated in Russia (for example, requirements applicable to arbitrators, liability of arbitrators and arbitral institutions and others).

+Certain parts of the Arbitrazh (Commercial) Procedure Code of 24 July 2002 and Civil Procedure Code of 14 November 2002 also apply to arbitration.
+These are the rules governing proceedings in Russia's state court system for commercial disputes, but they have some direct and indirect application to commercial arbitration.